 Recorders work in pairs using a set formula for describing each item.
 Photographs are also taken of each recorded item.
 A Record takes on average 3 years as recorders usually meet once a fortnight and there is often research to be carried out at Record Offices, libraries and museums.
 Training is given to new Recorders.

 The work of Church Recorders has a high reputation among outside bodies and copies of the finished Record go to the church, the Diocesan Record Office, the ChurchCare Library, the V&A Art Library and Historic England.

 They are used by researchers and, unfortunately (but luckily) sometimes by the police or insurance companies if an item is damaged or stolen – often with successful results.

-The Church Recorders are now working at St Francis of Assisi Roman Catholic church at Baddesley Clinton (photo right).
+The Church Recorders have now finished the Record of St Francis of Assisi Roman Catholic church at Baddesley Clinton (photo right).
 This is an interesting church dating from the 1800s.
 It was part of the Poor Clare convent but there are no longer any nuns in residence and the convent has been converted into residential dwellings.
-The work started in late 2016 and is proving most interesting.
-There is a wonderful array of vestments and a quantity of metalwork.
-Work will continue for some little time yet as there is a lot to record.
+The Record will be presented to the parish priest, Father John Sharp, at a lunch on Wednesday 13 February 2019.
+He preferred a lunch to a presentation at a church service!